-Cedars-Sinai Graduate Program in Biomedical Science and Translational Medicine achieves the merging of scientific and translational medicine curricula with mentoring by both researchers and clinicians, as well as broad exposure to clinical medicine.
+Cedars-Sinai's PhD Program in Biomedical Science and Translational Medicine achieves the merging of scientific and translational medicine curricula with mentoring by both researchers and clinicians, as well as broad exposure to clinical medicine.
 Our program will provide the opportunity to focus on the translation of scientific discoveries into the application of therapies, treatments, and cures, conducted in one of the leading medical centers in the country.

-As a major community medical center and tertiary referral center, Cedars-Sinai offers unparalled opportunity for translational studies.
+As a major community medical center and tertiary referral center, Cedars-Sinai offers unparalleled opportunity for translational studies.
 The research buildings which house the graduate program are surrounded by cutting-edge centers of excellence in a wide range of medical disciplines.
-The program’s faculty includes clinicians who interact daily with patients in hospital and clinic settings.
-Similarly, basic scientists who work in Cedars-Sinai’s research community are focused on uncovering new knowledge that will directly advance patient care.
+The program's faculty includes clinicians who interact daily with patients in hospital and clinic settings.
+Similarly, basic scientists who work in Cedars-Sinai's research community are focused on uncovering new knowledge that will directly advance patient care.

-It is the Graduate Program's mission to:
+It is the PhD program's mission to:

 - Educate biomedical science students in a spirit of self-learning, creativity and independence, so as to optimize their opportunities and success in their chosen career pathways.